Blotch3D/Blotch3D/README.md

 Matrices certainly support translation.
-But first let's talk about moving a vertex *relative to its current position from the origin,* because that's what gives matrices the power to shear, rotate, and scale a model around the origin.
+But first let's talk about moving a vertex *relative to its current position from the origin,* because that's what gives matrices the power to shear, rotate, and scale a model about the origin.
 This is because those operations affect each vertex differently depending on its relationship to the origin.

 If we want to scale (stretch) the X relative to the origin, we can